awsmin/wp-job-openings/README.md

 * Dev: Hook to customize expired job content.
 * Code improvements.
 * Other minor bug fixes.

-**V 2.3.1 – 2021-10-28**
-* Fixed: Media missing from library in WordPress.com when 'Secure uploaded files' option is enabled.
-* Fixed: Accessibility issues in job filters. #28
-* Fixed: GDPR text issue in Polylang when accents are used.

 View complete Changelog in [CHANGELOG.MD](https://github.com/awsmin/wp-job-openings/blob/master/CHANGELOG.md)